Davis’ error helps Rangers to 4-3 win over banged-up Orioles

 TRAINER’S ROOM

-Rangers: DH-OF Shin-Soo Choo sat out a day after getting hit by a pitch on his left wrist, which set up the game-winning hit in the 12th inning.
-Texas manager Chris Woodward said he didn’t want Choo to swing a bat Thursday and was considering sitting him again Friday. … Kiner-Falefa left after seven innings because of a jammed right middle finger.
+Rangers: DH-OF Shin-Soo Choo sat out a day after getting hit by a pitch on his left wrist, which set up the game-winning hit in the 12th inning. … Kiner-Falefa left after seven innings because of a jammed right middle finger.

 UP NEXT